 The tone of our writing can reflect or reveal our personal attitude, both towards the subject we’re writing about and our audience.
 It’s a bit of an elusive concept.
 But tone is essentially conveyed through the choice of words and grammatical structures.
 Tone adjustments are a Grammarly Premium feature.
 These suggestions for delivery are typically underlined in purple.

 Imagine you’re writing a cover letter to go along with your resume.
 It’s a formal piece of writing, and you’d probably want to come across as confident yet polite.
 To achieve the right tone, we’d want to replace any contractions (I would like instead of I’d like), avoid casual imperatives (Gimme that job!) but also hedging language (If you could perhaps be so kind and maybe invite me to an interview if you so choose?).

 Grammarly’s AI scans your text for tone and can detect passages that ouze self-doubt.
 It also flags no-gos when it comes to formal writing.
-What’s more, a feature (still in beta) at the end of your text shows you how your text might sound to your reader using emojis.
+What’s more, a feature at the end of your text shows you how your text might sound to your reader using emojis.
 Does your text sound admiring or serious, confident or insecure?

 - Striking the right tone can be particularly difficult for non-native speakers.
 Tone adjustment features help you attune to this layer of writing good English.

 - More advanced writers are prompted to give an expression more thought, for example when we’re unwittingly using hedging language.

 - You can switch different types of tone adjustments on and off.
 In case the tone suggestions start to feel like tone policing.